ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IGraphics3DAzElMask.rst

 IGraphics3DAzElMask
 ===================

-.. py:class:: IGraphics3DAzElMask
+.. py:class:: ansys.stk.core.stkobjects.IGraphics3DAzElMask

    object

    Use to display labels and adjust the translucency of the azimuth-elevation mask for a facility, place or target.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IGraphics3DAzElMask

 Overview
 --------